 - Demonstrating professional conduct and interpersonal skills with patients, laboratory personnel, other health care professionals, and the public.

 - Establishing and maintaining continuing education as a function of growth and maintenance of professional competency.

-Graduates of the program qualify for national certification examinations sponsored by the American Society of Clinical Pathologists (ASCP) Board of Registry or other certifying agencies to become certified medical laboratory technicians.
+Graduates of the Tyler Junior College MLT Program are qualified to sit for national certification exams sponsored by the American Society of Clinical Pathologists (ASCP) Board of Registry or other certifying agencies.

 National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)